MrPrattASH/Game_Design_In_Construct_3/module_5_flapping_bird_booleans/README.md

 >
 > Conditition: invincibility == false:
 >
-> Actiion: player  -1 from health
+> Action: player  -1 from health

 As you can see, booleans are incredibly useful for game design, as they allow for conditions to be true, or false, and events to happen based on these boolean variables.
 They could relate to:
 - player is moving